jain009deep/graph_BFS/README.md

 2) cd into this folder on your system terminal.

-3) run "npm install"
+3) Run command "npm install"

+4) Run command "node server.js"

-4) Server starts on port 3000 by defulat.
+5) Server starts on port 3000 by defulat.
 To use any of above api, append it to "http://localhost:3000".  e.g. "http://localhost:3000/host".

-5) Use any REST client to verify implementation.
+6) Use any REST client to verify implementation.
 Please pass parameters as mentioned above.